 A train station — only no trains come here.
 It is right on the border with North Korea and has been built for the day when trains will pass through coming and going within one country.
 That’s determination — building a station for the day a train will come.

-So it is with Unite for Rights.
+So it is with Unite.
 Unite is building a Global Bill of Rights for the day it will be put to use.
-For the day when, as with the two Koreas, rights will be recognized among all countries and Regional Courts will enforce them.
+For the day when rights will be recognized among all countries and Regional Courts will enforce them.

 Vaclav Havel understood this when he wrote shortly after the Soviets invaded Czechoslovakia in 1968.
 Many people thought opposition was futile.
 He didn’t; he wrote “Even a purely moral act that has no hope of any immediate and visible political effect can gradually and indirectly, over time, gain in political significance.”
 After being jailed for this, and other moral acts, he went on to become President of Czechoslovakia.